Cortex XDR regulates agent licenses according to the available license quota and revocation policy.

 (Non-Persistent) VDI and Temporary Session | Immediately after log-off for VDI, otherwise after 90 minutes | After 6 hours | After 7 days |

-After a license is revoked, if the agent connects to Cortex XDR, reconnection will succeed as long as the agent has not been deleted.
+After a license is revoked, if the agent connects to Cortex XDR, reconnection of a specific endpoint will succeed as long as the agent has not been deleted, otherwise, the endpoint is registered as a new endpoint.

 If a deleted agent tries to connect to Cortex XDR during the 180 days period, the agent can resume connection and maintain its agent ID.
 After the 180 days period, the agent ID is deleted alongside all the associated data.
 In order to reconnect the agent, you must use Cytool to reconnect it or reinstall it on the endpoint, and the agent will be assigned a new ID and a fresh start.